-I look for students who are self-motivated and naturally curious.
-Although I encourage independent projects, I also look to collaborate with my students.
-Therefore, students should have interests that are aligned with mine.
+I look for students who are self-motivated, independent, creative, and naturally curious.
 Although not wedded to any system, I encourage students to consider work in aquatic communities and to explore questions at the interface between ecology and evolution, an area where I am best able to provide assistance.

-I look for students with an insightful, creative, novel research idea, a proven research aptitude (e.g., published papers), high GPA (> 3.5), and excellent GRE scores (85th percentiles or better).
-A Masters is desirable, but not necessary.
+I look for students with an insightful, creative, novel research idea, proven research aptitude (e.g., published papers), high GPA (> 3.5), and excellent GRE scores (85th percentiles or better).
+A Masters is preferred.

 About UConn and Storrs

 Storrs and the surrounding area has many opportunities for outdoor recreational activities: the area abounds with hiking, skiing, and mountain biking trails.
-More vertical hiking, camping, skiing, and climbing can be found in the not-too-distant Green and White Mountains.
-Despite the rural character of the area, Boston, Providence, and New York City are easy day trips.
+More vertical hiking, camping, skiing, and climbing can be found in the nearby Green and White Mountains.
+Despite the rural character of the area, Boston, Providence, and New York City are within easy reach.